skrvasilis/SPA-props-state-Favorite-bands/README.md

  ![navigation](./mockups/nav.png)

-   5. after the user submits the form display the bands components with the new band included
+   5. after the user submits the form display the Bands.js components with the new band included